mrshmllow/wire/doc/guides/non-root-user.md

 - "Non-interactive SSH Auth" here most likely meaning an SSH key, anything that does not require keyboard input in the terminal.

+To put it simply, you cannot have a password on _ssh_, but you can have a password on _sudo_.

 ## Changing the user

 By default, the target is set to root: